Accudio/async-alpine/README.md

 # Async Alpine

-Load Alpine Components asyncronously.
-Allows for code splitting and lazy loading components!
+Load Alpine Components asynchronously—allows for code splitting and lazy loading components!

+Allows you to load Alpine.js components using JavaScript files based on a variety of strategies including: presence on the page; on idle; media queries; when visible; and events.
+You can even combine strategies for advanced loading behaviour!

-***This is still very experimental and is not ready for production use!***
+***This is still experimental, subject to change and should be used on production sites with caution!***

 ## Table of Contents